We care about our employees. We care about their families. We care about our communities.

 W&A believes in giving back to the communities we call home.
 Whether through sponsoring charitable organizations or providing in-kind engineering and design services, we help visions become reality.

 W&A provides in-kind services to its Community Partners throughout the State of Georgia, working with them to compete for and win projects and enhance the economic prosperity of their communities.

 Opportunity comes through awareness and awareness through education.
 W&A employees take their show on the road, providing students and young adults a look into the world of engineering and design to help them envision a path to success.

 W&A strives to create a sense of teamwork and a workplace environment in which employees can thrive professionally, feel supported personally, and be encouraged to pursue their passions.
-Read more about how W&A Cares About Employees, here.
+Read more about how W&A Cares About Employee Well-being, here.